The Role of Context in Detecting Previously Fact-Checked Claims: Results

-We then experiment using co-reference resolution with the \textbf{NeuralCoref} model.
-Compared to the baseline, we have a sizable improvement using co-reference resolution as shown in line 3, in Table~\ref{table:results}.
-Specifically, in \partof~and \contextdep, because those pairs have many co-references that confuses the \inputclaim.
-After combining both methods, i.e., \textit{src-coref} and \textit{FC(3,1)} (Line 4), we achieved the highest MAP score of 0.532.

-As expected, we always see an increase in the performance for the \clean~category as the resolved \inputclaim~can match the article text better.
+We experimented using co-reference resolution with \textbf{NeuralCoref}.
+This yielded a sizable improvement over the baseline as shown in line 3 in Table~\ref{table:results}, especially for \partof~and \contextdep\ pairs, as they have many co-references, which can make it hard for the model the understand the \inputclaim.
+After combining the two methods, i.e.,~\textit{src-coref} and \featurecontext(3,1) (see line 4), we achieved the highest MAP score of 0.532.
+We always see an improvement for the \clean~category as the resolved \inputclaim~can match the article text better.